That's Showbiz Baby!: Commercial performance

-That's Showbiz Baby debuted at number three on the UK Albums Chart, with 23,262 album-equivalent units, securing the biggest opening week for a debut album in 2025.
+That's Showbiz Baby! debuted at number three on the UK Albums Chart, with 23,262 album-equivalent units, securing the biggest opening week for a debut album in 2025.
 In its second week on the chart, the album placed at number 30, selling an additional 4,156 copies.
-It spent four weeks in the top 75 of the chart and six weeks in the top 100.
+The album remained in the top 100 of the UK Albums Chart for a total of nine weeks.
+The album was certified silver by the British Phonographic Industry (BPI) in February 2026.
 Elsewhere, the album entered at number two on the Scottish Albums Chart, and number nine on the Irish Albums Chart.
 In Australia, it opened at number 11 on the ARIA Top 50 Albums Chart.

-In Europe, the album debuted at number 54 on the French Albums chart, while reaching numbers 28 and 22 on the German Albums and Spanish Albums charts, respectively.
+In Europe, That's Showbiz Baby! debuted at number 54 on the French Albums chart, while reaching numbers 28 and 22 on the German Albums and Spanish Albums charts, respectively.
 It reached the top twenty in Austria, Belgium, Poland, and the Netherlands.
 In the US, the album reached number 24 on the Billboard Top Album Sales chart, and charted at number six on the Billboard Top Dance Albums chart.